 I LOVE eating.
 Not just eating, but fine dining and eating wonderful food!
-One of my favorite things about Grand Hotel is the endless ways to enjoy a meal.
+One of my favorite things about Grand Hotel on Mackinac Island is that they offer endless ways to enjoy a meal.
 Since there are so many options, it can be confusing, and you certainly don’t want to miss out on an amazing meal, so read on to learn about the different meal combinations available to guests!

 Grand Hotel Bucket List (Quiz)

 Woods Restaurant on Mackinac Island

 10 Best Places to Grab a Drink at Grand Hotel

 Stunning Rooms and Suites at Grand Hotel

 12 Things to Know Before Visiting Grand Hotel on Mackinac Island, MI

 10 Reasons to Visit Grand Hotel on Mackinac Island, MI